numerica-ideas/community/web/spring-boot-actuator/README.md

 By adding this dependency, you bring Actuator's functionality into your application, allowing you to utilize its endpoints, metrics collection, and management capabilities.

-After doing this we will be able to see endpoints actually available through: http://localhost:8080/actuator
+Once the dependency is added, assuming you started the App, you will be able to see endpoints actually available through: http://localhost:8080/actuator

-You should have this result:
+You should have the following result:
 ![Actuator default exposed endpoints](images/default-actuator-enpoint.png)

 ### 2. Configuring Actuator Endpoints